 A status label at the bottom-left of the Budget window indicates when an action has been performed on the current Budget.
 The label lasts for a few seconds.

-To hide or show columns in the Budget table, click on the Eye icon (the third button on the top left corner of the window - also found at the top right corner of the Budget table) and select Edit View.
+To hide or show columns in the Budget table, click on the Eye icon (on the top left corner of the window, or next to the Expanded selector just above the Budget Details) and select Edit View.
 As the Edit View window opens, columns can be selected to show by clicking on them in the Hide area, and they can be hidden by dragging them from the Show to the Hide area.
-The order of appearance can also be modified by clicking on the up/down arrow next to each column name or by dragging it to a new position.
+The order of appearance can also be modified by clicking on the up/down arrow next to each column name, or by dragging them to a new position.

 Here a description of the available columns related to the Budget:

-For details on the columns related to the Actuals see View Options in the Reporting and comparing chapter.
+For details on the columns related to the Actuals see View Options in the Budgeting Reporting and Comparing article.

 - Account Nr: Displays the number of the Category, Account, Sub-Account, etc.